Più bella cosa

-"Più bella cosa" (/it/; meaning "The Most Beautiful Thing") is an Italian language song written by singer Eros Ramazzotti, with Claudio Guidetti, Maurizio Fabrizio and Adelio Cogliati, and performed by Ramazzotti in February 1996, as a first single and pre-release from his album Dove c'è musica ("Where There's Music") that came out on May 13 of that year.
+"Più bella cosa" (/it/; meaning "The Most Beautiful Thing") is an Italian language song written by singer Eros Ramazzotti, with Claudio Guidetti, Maurizio Fabrizio and Adelio Cogliati, and performed by Ramazzotti in February 1996, as a first single and pre-release from his album Dove c'è musica ("Where There's Music") that came out on 13 May of that year.

-The song is dedicated to the Swiss model Michelle Hunziker, Ramazotti's girlfriend at the time.
-The two had a daughter born just a few months later on December 5, 1996, whom they named Aurora Sophie.
-Ramazotti would go on releasing his song L'aurora, dedicated to his newborn, in February 1997.
+The song is dedicated to the Swiss model Michelle Hunziker, Ramazzotti's girlfriend at the time.
+The two had a daughter born just a few months later on 5 December 1996, whom they named Aurora Sophie.
+Ramazotti would go on to release his song L'aurora, dedicated to his newborn, in February 1997.
 He later married Hunziker in 1998, but the two divorced in 2002.

 Accolades

-He performed the song publicly during Festivalbar in summer of 1996.
-The song won the "Best Song" award, with the album being awarded "Best Album" award.
+He performed the song publicly during Festivalbar in the summer of 1996.
+The song won the "Best Song" award, with the album being awarded the "Best Album" award.
 The song also won the MTV Europe Gold Awards in 1997.